MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-for-virtualized-desktop-infrastructure.md

 ### Degraded performance when rendering pages with exceptionally large HTML tables

-The following Citrix policies are known to slow rendering of html pages with very large (30,000+ row) tables.
+The following Citrix policies are known to slow rendering of html pages with large (30,000+ row) tables.

 - Automatic keyboard display
 - Remote the combo box

-See [Mobile experience policy settings (citrix.com)](https://docs.citrix.com/citrix-virtual-apps-desktops/policies/reference/ica-policy-settings/mobile-experience-policy-settings.html) for more information.
+For more information, see [Mobile experience policy settings (citrix.com)](https://docs.citrix.com/citrix-virtual-apps-desktops/policies/reference/ica-policy-settings/mobile-experience-policy-settings.html) for more information.
 Disabling these policies should mitigate the issue.

 ### Windows Account Manager authorization scenarios (that is, Azure sync) fail in Microsoft Edge when run as a Citrix seamless application